Anwarvic/Speaker-Recognition/README.md

 - `test_trails.txt`: text file that enumerates the trials that we need to evaluate our model upon.
 - `test_ndx.h5`: HDF5 file that saves the index of test files and their speakers generated from `test_trials.txt`.

+The output of this step can be found at `task` directory inside the `outpath` directory defined in the configuration file as YAML variable.

 ### 3. Feature Extraction
 The file responsible for the feature extraction is `extract_features.py` in which I extract features from the preprocessed audio files and save them into a new folder called `feat` at the directory represented by `outpath` yaml variable.